Elizabeth Falk, PTA, OPTA, NASM-PES

 Muscle knots can be painful and can last longer if not taken care of soon enough.
 A massage gun can help ease them away.

 Massage the knotty area carefully and slowly as you feel it.
-Start at a lower intensity and use the bullet head to focus on the knotty area.
+Start at a lower intensity and focus on the knotty area with the bullet head.
 Hover the gun over the knot for a minute or two.

 Summary

-So now, we hope you have all the answers to your questions about how to use a massage gun properly.
-These trendy gadgets have created quite a stir in the fitness industry, and it doesn’t look like they’re going away anytime soon.
-Learning how to use them properly is important.
+So now, we hope you have all the answers to your questions about properly using a massage gun.
+These trendy relaxation tools have created quite a stir in the fitness industry, and it doesn’t look like they’re going away anytime soon.
+Learning how to use a percussion massager properly is important.

-However, do not neglect other principles of good training and recovery like healthy eating, proper technique and enough sleep.
+However, do not neglect other good training and recovery principles, like healthy eating, proper technique, and enough sleep.

 Article Sources